juliushsu07/juliushsu07/README.md

 ### Hi there 👋

 My name is Julius Hsu :)
-I'm a positive, enthusiastic IT - programmer, seeking long-term opportunities with a company where I can immerse myself in their brand and ambitions and also grow my career in Full Stack Development!
+I'm a positive, enthusiastic IT - programmer, seeking long-term opportunities with a company where I can immerse myself in their ambitions and also grow my career in Full Stack Development!
 - 📫 Reach me via email: juliushsu07@gmail.com
 - 🌐 My most recent React Project DEMO: https://aircall-5fd82.web.app/allcalls